IskanderB/Median.grade/README.md

 ### How does that work?

-You enter your personal data like:
+#### You enter your personal data like:
     - Last name
     - First name
     - Patronymic
     - Student ticket number
     - Type of leaning

+#### You get:
-You get median grade of everything your grades, median grade only of diploma grades and else you be able to see everything your grades
+    - median grade of everything your grades
+    - median grade only of diploma grade
+    - else you be able to see everything your grades

 ### What are technologies I used in this project?